Creamy and savory pumpkin soup served inside…what else? A whole pumpkin.

 - 1 teaspoon fresh thyme leaves

 - Make a lid from the top of the pumpkin by cutting around the stem at a 45-degree angle.
 Make sure the opening is large enough to work within.
 Remove the seeds and fibers with a metal spoon or ice cream scoop.
-Reserve the seeds for another use if you like.
+Reserve the seeds for another application, like pumpkin seed brittle.
 Brush the exterior of the pumpkin and lid with oil.
 Oil a round casserole dish large enough to hold the pumpkin and put the pumpkin inside.